 Many anglers are impressed by the size of the fish they pull out of the waters near Castlegar.
 Take Denis Woodcox for example, who caught the largest Kokanee salmon in the world in Arrow Lakes.
 But there are even larger monsters lurking in the deep of the Columbia River that make Denis’s 12-pound catch seem like a minnow.

 Columbia white sturgeon can grow to be over ten feet long and weigh upwards of 400 pounds but the good news is they’re completely docile when it comes to humans.
 So when you’re swimming in the river next time, fear not as sturgeon prefer to dine on fish carcasses, crustaceans, and mollusks.
 To be able to see one of these creatures, however, is a wonderful experience and one that’s increasingly rare as they’re on the endangered species list so fishing for them is outlawed.
 The local Fish and Wildlife Compensation Program is combating the species’ decline by collects eggs and larvae and rearing the hatchlings before returning them to he river.
 In past years, the FWCP held Critter Day during which families could watch the release of juvenile sturgeon into the river.
-This year, the Okanagan Native Association is organizing a ceremonial release of the juvenile sturgeon on May 3.
+This year, the Okanagan Nation Alliance is organizing a ceremonial release of the juvenile sturgeon on May 3.
 It’s a great opportunity for families to witness a living dinosaur.

 Like every one of the 26 species of sturgeon worldwide, the Columbia population has been in existence since the Paleozoic Era but these ones are unique because they’ve been isolated from the ocean.
 In fact, the white sturgeon’s scientific name is Acipenser transmontanus, which means the “sturgeon over the mountains.”